 Accuracy and clarity are vital elements in all medical communications.
+The looming widespread use of ChatGPT and Al means that we need to be extra vigilant in ensuring accuracy.
 Unless it's a topic of special interest to them, busy people only read and quote headlines, whether from social media, news, or academic medical materials.
 Therefore, the headlines must be complete and unbiased.
 When information is incomplete, inaccurate opinions are widely adopted.